javolution/javolution-cpp/README.md

 ```
 ### Usage
-The simplest way to use Javolution C++ is through Maven with the native plugin and the following dependency in your POM.xml (for a pom.xml example you may look at the javolution-cpp-test repository)
+The simplest way to use Javolution C++ is through Maven with the native plugin (http://www.mojohaus.org/maven-native/native-maven-plugin/) and the following dependencies in your pom.xml (for a pom.xml example you may look at the javolution-cpp-test repository).
+Three major platforms are supported: Windows (Visual C++), Linux (gcc) and Solaris (CC).

 ```
     <dependencies>